royrapoport/channelstats/datamodel.md

 # channelstats data model

 channelstats stores its data in DynamoDB tables (either local or in AWS).
-Here is their structure. and expected use.
+Here is their structure and expected use.

 Columns marked with (H) are Hash keys
 Columns marked with (R) are Range keys (if present)

+Learn more about Hash and Range keys [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html).

 ## Channel